Genetic Counseling For People Who Do Not Have Breast Cancer

 Once a BRCA1/2 or other high-risk inherited gene mutation is found, genetic testing is available to family members who are age 18 or older.
 Remember, an inherited gene mutation may increase the risk of breast cancer in both women and men in your family.
 It may also increase the risk of other cancers such as ovarian cancer (in women) and prostate cancer (in men).

-If you have a high-risk gene mutation, your children have a 50 percent (1 in 2) chance of having the same gene mutation.
+If you have a high-risk gene mutation, your children have a 50% (1 in 2) chance of having the same gene mutation.
+For example, say you have a BRCA1 gene mutation.
+You have two copies of the BRCA1 gene, one with a mutation and one with no mutation.
+Your children get one of your two BRCA1 genes from you and it’s random which copy you get.
+(They get their other BRCA1 gene from their other parent.)
 Other family members may also be at risk for having the mutation.

 Remember, just because one family member has a gene mutation doesn’t mean everyone in the family does.

 Psychological and emotional risks of genetic testing

 If you’re thinking about having genetic testing, consider the emotional impact of the test results.

 Have a high-risk inherited gene mutation (the test result is positive)